 Recent studies have found that mobile food vendors mistakenly think they don’t have enough time, money or other resources to invest in Facebook promotions.
 The problem with this thought process is it doesn’t require a full-time social media coordinator nor much of a budget, if any.

-The adage “keep it simple” goes a long way on Facebook, and with that in mind, here are ten ways for food truck owners to maximize your presence on Facebook with minimum resources.
+The adage “keep it simple” goes a long way on Facebook, and with that in mind, here are ten Facebook marketing tips for food truck owners to us to maximize your presence on Facebook with minimum resources.

 Set realistic goals for your approach to social media and you won’t be disappointed.
 Don’t expect to get thousands of fans within your first month, but think more along the lines of a two or three digit number.
 Then if you hit something larger than you originally anticipated, you’ll be pleasantly surprised and that will give you momentum.